Vlahaka/Eve-Universe-Fan-Fiction/Episode 1.md

 Rian leaned closer, gritting his teeth, and pressed the coupler into place.
 A sharp click echoed.

 A deep hum filled the room, smooth and resonant.
 The fluid surrounding the captain shifted hue, from pale amber to a luminous, cerulean blue.

+The captain lifted his head toward Rian and Kade, a faint, satisfied smile curling on his lips.
+The two men exchanged a glance confused and uncertain, then looked back just as the captain’s expression began to fade.
+His smile softened, the light drained from his eyes, and within seconds, the pod’s low hum dwindled to silence.
+The once-luminous fluid dulled, its blue hue bleeding into gray.

+“He’s dead,” Rian said quietly, his voice calm but hollow.

+Kade wiped a smear of blood from his cheek with his sleeve.
+“He’s a capsuleer, Rian.
+He died in his capsule.
+That doesn’t mean he’s dead for real.”

+Rian shook his head, disappointment edging his tone.
+“Then he’s probably already somewhere else, safe in another clone.
+We were just here to help him die properly.”

+He straightened, eyes scanning the dim chamber.
+“We need to reach the escape pods.”

+“But he said to wait by the access port,” Kade reminded him, already moving toward the corridor.

+Rian followed, frowning.
+“Wait for what?
+He’s already gone.”

+Reaching back to the access port, Rian stepped outside, Kade did not.

+“What are you waiting for?” he snapped over his shoulder.
+“You think he’s coming back to rescue you?
+He’s probably not even in the same region anymore.”

+Kade stood his ground, planting his boots on the Oracle’s black, gold-veined deck.
+“He said to wait,” he replied simply.
+“So I’m waiting.”

+Rian scoffed.
+“Kade, don’t be a fool.
+It’s impos...”

+He stopped mid-sentence.
+From somewhere beyond the fires came faint, distorted voices, chatter rises through the crackling haze.

+“What the hell...?”
+Rian turned sharply, scanning the wreckage for the source.

+Before he could step forward, Kade grabbed him by both arms and yanked him back inside the ship.

+The chatter grew louder, dozens of voices now, accompanied by the pounding of synchronized footsteps echoing through the ruined hangar.
+Then, without warning, a deep, resonant pulse rolled through the structure, a sonic shockwave descending from above.

+The air itself vibrated.
+The roar that followed was monumental, vast and alive, descending with divine might.

+Rian stepped back out into the open, the heat of the fires washing against his face.
+He lifted his gaze and froze.

+A colossal silhouette was gliding down from the upper docks, descending through the haze like an angel of gold and steel.
+Kade joined him at the threshold, his eyes widening as the ship’s vast tungsten armor caught the light, each panel trimmed in radiant gold.

+“The Abaddon…” Rian breathed.

+They had heard of it before.
+Amarr’s front-line battleship, the Empire’s hammer of divine wrath, but neither had ever seen one in person.
+Now it filled the hangar, a titan descending upon the wreckage of lesser vessels.

+A crackling sound tore through the air, sharp and electric, followed by a flash so bright it burned their vision white for a brief moment.

+Then came the thunder.

+A distant explosion rippled across the ruined hangar, far into the distance.
+Rian saw debris and bodies thrown into the air.
+The realization struck him cold.
+The Abaddon had fired.